 Figure 11.
-Summary diagrams illustrating various dynamical regimes realized by CLIMBER-2 for different scales of obliquity and eccentricity-climatic precession variations. (a) Pre-MPT background conditions (BC), specifically 1.6-Myr-BP BC.
-The system exhibits internal oscillations of ~50-kyr periodicity in the absence of forcings.
-For a realistic or smaller scale of eccentricity-precession forcing, the simulated glacial cycles synchronize to the 41-kyr obliquity forcing if the scale of obliquity variations is realistic or larger. (b) Post-MPT BC, i.e., for the present day.
+Summary diagrams illustrating various dynamical regimes realized by CLIMBER-2 for different scales of obliquity and eccentricity-climatic precession variations. (a) Results for the pre-MPT background conditions (BC), specifically 1.6-Myr-BP BC.
+The system exhibits internal oscillations of $\sim$ 50-kyr periodicity in the absence of forcings.
+For a realistic or smaller scale of eccentricity-precession forcing, the simulated glacial cycles synchronize to the 41-kyr obliquity forcing if the scale of obliquity variations is realistic or larger. (b) Results for the post-MPT BC, i.e., for present-day.
 The unforced system exhibits spontaneous oscillations of several hundred-kyr scale.
-The ~100-kyr cycles occur only for realistic scales of obliquity and eccentricity-precession variations.
+The $\sim$ 100-kyr cycles occur only for realistic scales of obliquity and eccentricity-precession variations.